 How to Make Bangers and Mash

-Step 4.
-Make the Gravy.
+STEP 4: Make the Gravy.
 Melt the butter in a medium saucepan over medium-high heat.
 Add the onions and cook for about 6 minutes until just beginning to brown.
 Stir in the beef-style broth and red wine.
-Bring to a boil and continue cooking for about 20 minutes until the volume is reduced by half.
+Bring to a boil, then cook for about 20 minutes, until the volume is reduced by half.
 Remove from heat and whisk in the cornstarch and black pepper.
 Adjust the seasoning to taste, then allow the gravy to stand for 5 minutes to thicken.

 Storage and Reheating